Miroslava Němcová

 Miroslava Němcová (née Daňková; born 17 November 1952) is a Czech politician who served as 6th President of the Chamber of Deputies of the Czech Republic from 2010 to 2013.
 She was a member of the Chamber of Deputies from 1998 to 2020.
 In 2020 she ran for Senate in Prague 1.
 She faced the incumbent Václav Hampl whom she defeated by a large margin and became a member of the Senate.

 She also ran for leadership of the Civic Democratic Party (ODS) in 2002 and 2014 but was unsuccessful.

+On 17 January 2025, Němcová announced that she would not seek reelection as Senator.